-- Capture and unify all available data types from across channels and incorporate them into the analytical process.
+- Capture and unify all available data types from across departments or channels and incorporate them into the analytical process.

-- Continually monitor transactions and apply behavioral analytics to enable real-time decision making.
+- Continually monitor transactions, social networks, high-risk anomalies, etc., and apply behavioral analytics to enable real-time decision making.

 - Employ layered security techniques.